HendrikPetertje/rails-with-webpack/README.md

 One of the front-enders in my development project kept complaining about the fact that we are using Webpacker to leverage Javascript, CSS and images in our project.
-Webpacker is pretty awesome but it adds a lot of extra stuff to the webpacker configuration, it turns the configuration into a murky yaml file and rails tends to run all kinds of own scripts on top of webpack like rails' native uglifier and the likes.
+Webpacker is pretty awesome but it adds a lot of extra stuff to the default webpack configuration, it turns the configuration into a murky yaml file and rails tends to run all kinds of own scripts on top of webpack like rails' native uglifier and the likes.